 Making Veggie Gardening fun is bringing the harvest to the kitchen and whipping up something that makes your taste-buds dance!
-In this blog entry today I do just that by sharing my award winning Salsa Verde that can be preserved using the hot bath method so you can enjoy it in the winter months as well.
+In this blog entry today I do just that by sharing my award-winning Salsa Verde that can be preserved using the hot bath method so you can enjoy it in the winter months as well.

 One of my favorite vegetables to grow in my Midwest garden is the tomatillo.
-I was first introduced to the tomate verde while traveling out to the West coast a few years back.
+I was first introduced to the tomato verde while traveling out to the West coast a few years back.
 It is hard to find these plants in greenhouses in my neck of the woods so I was pleased to find tomatillo seeds early spring of 2008 so I could grow my own by starting seeds.

 In the collage above you can see that this green tomato grows in a husk.
 I grew over a dozen plants clustered much like the square foot gardening method of growing.
 This helped the flimsy stalk of the plant support itself on one another.
-When the husk is tight because the tomatillo has grow into it and starting to turn dry it is time to harvest.
+When the husk is tight because the tomatillo has grown into it and starting to turn dry it is time to harvest.

 Tomatillo Salsa Verde Recipe

 Today I am using a favorite recipe of mine with a new twist to make Salsa Verde – Tomatillo Salsa.
 The recipe changes each time I make it but you can guarantee it is always a party pleaser!
 One thing that never changes in the recipe is the GARDEN FRESH added to each recipe.
+The salsa verde can be used as salsa with chips or as a soup base.

-Photo Collection : Salsa Verde
+Photo Collection: Garden Fresh Salsa Verde

 I have to note Susan Hemann and her gorgeous garden blog has inspired me to add this recipe to my site.
 Thank you for sharing your beautiful Strawberry Jam!
 Your blog inspires me to get my garden goodies into the kitchen.